mhackmann18/RecipeReaper/README.md

 ```bash
 docker compose -f compose.dev.yaml up -d
 ```
 Open your browser and visit http://localhost:3000 to view the app.
-The /site/src, /api/app, and /scraper directories have bind mounts into the containers.
+The /site/src, /api/app, and /scraper directories are mounted into the containers.
 Changes in these directories will be reflected in the running app without having to rebuild the Docker images.